 Your early retirement plan

 We get it!
-Sometimes you’d rather pluck your own eyelashes than spend another minute in that beige cubicle, but retirement is decades away.
-Well, not so much, with this 5-step early retirement plan and by downloading this clever Early Retirement Questionnaire & Checklist.
+You’d rather pluck your own eyelashes than spend another minute in that beige cubicle, but retirement’s decades away.
+Well, not so much, with this 5-step early retirement plan and our Magic Money Calculator to crunch your magic retirement number.

 An early retirement plan in 5 steps